The Forever War (comics): Sequels

 The comic series was well received, and has spawned a follow-up trilogy series ('A New Beginning') set in the same universe, mainly after the war has finished.
 It is told primarily from the viewpoint of Marygay Potter, one of the main characters of the original comic trilogy.
 Unlike the first trilogy, this series is not directly based on the original novel (taking place mainly several decades after the end of the Forever War and the arrival of the veterans on Index), though it is strongly connected to the follow-up novel Forever Free, and the novella A Separate War, describing the time of separation between the two main characters from Marygay's perspective.
 It is also heavier on metaphysical themes and features combat only rarely except in the first volume, during Marygay's last combat mission in the war.
 The Forever War comics were reprinted in 2017 and A New Beginning was reprinted in 2018 as The Forever War: Forever Free.

 Translations

 The series has been translated into Czech (Věčná válka) by Crew, English (The Forever War) by NBM Publishing, French (La Guerre Eternelle) by Dupuis, German (Der Ewige Krieg), Polish (Wieczna wojna), Italian (La Guerra Eterna) and Spanish (La Guerra Interminable).
-An English translation was published by Titan comics in 2017 with a translation of A New Beginning being published from April 2018 under the title Forever Free.
+A new English translation was published by Titan Comics in 2017 with a translation of A New Beginning being published from April 2018 under the title Forever Free.